 - Food scraps are used to feed our animals and worms instead of going to land-fill

 At Gumnut Gardens we incorporate food as a cornerstone of cultural development for children.
 We can never produce all the food we prepare at Gumnut Gardens but we do our best to make a contribution.
 We have fruit trees suited to coastal conditions.
 We continue to nurture young green thumbs with our herb and vegie gardens.
-Our cherished chooks reduce our land fill while providing us with eggs.
 The children learn to water and fertilize, weed and compost, and, of course, to harvest.
 We bake our own bread and make sauces from scratch.
 Five of our staff can milk by hand so we’re even researching the viability of periodically keeping a dairying ewe to provide our own yoghurt and cheese.

 Our Gumnut Gardens community has strengthened through exchanges of ideas relating to food; vegan or vegetarian; low GI versus 5-2 diets, the Scandinavian or American food pyramid.
 Recipes have been swapped, web-sites discussed and blogs posted.
 Each Gumnut Gazette contains a recipe contributed by a member of our community.
 Through our web-site we will publish recipes each month and those recipes will be archived for future reference.
 We value your input and hope everyone can continue to contribute to our growing and diverse foodlog.